Trowee/tr_carbomb/README.md

 - PlantDuration: The time it takes to plant a bomb (in milliseconds).

-## How to use

-1.Interaction: Approach a vehicle and use the interaction key to plant a bomb.
-2.Skill Check: Successfully complete a skill check to proceed with planting the bomb.
-3.Bomb Type Selection: Choose from the following bomb types:
-    - Enter Bomb: Explodes when someone enters the vehicle.
-    - Engine Bomb: Explodes when the engine is started.
-    - Speed Bomb: Explodes when the vehicle reaches a specific speed.
-Completion: After planting, the bomb will be armed and ready to detonate under the specified conditions.

-## Removing a Bomb

-    - Interaction: Approach a vehicle with a bomb and use the interaction key to attempt removal.
-    - Skill Check: Successfully complete a skill check to safely remove the bomb.
-    - Failure: If the skill check fails, the bomb will explode.

 ## Exploding Conditions

     - Enter Bomb: Detonates when a player enters the vehicle.